ChilledEther/west-country-leders-new/pages/contact.md

 West Country Leders is ran by a group of individuals (not for profit).

-The main way to communicate with club memebers is via our Discord server.
+The main way to communicate with club members is via our Discord server.
 Using *@mods* in any channel will alert the leadership team.

 Discord: [Click here to join!](https://discord.gg/JuuxmmbgG7)